-The judge for the preliminary proceedings decides on the plea agreement, and if the agreement was submitted to the court after the confirmation of the indictment - the president of the panel.
+The judge for the preliminary proceedings rules on the plea agreement, and if the agreement was submitted to the court after the confirmation of the indictment - the president of the panel.

-The decision on the plea agreement is rendered at a hearing to which the public prosecutor, defendant and his defence counsel are summoned.
+The ruling on the plea agreement is rendered at a hearing to which the public prosecutor, defendant and his defence counsel are summoned, and about which the injured party and his proxy are notified.